DanRoscigno/DocusaurusAlgoliaCustomMetadata/README.md

 ## Cheerio

 Cheerio is a server-side implementation of JQuery.
-Cheerio is used by the Algolia Crawler to extract the Pinyin, keywords, and desription metadata from the documentation pages.
+Cheerio is used by the Algolia Crawler to extract the Pinyin, keywords, and description metadata from the documentation pages.
 I find that the [extracting data with Cheerio](https://www.algolia.com/doc/tools/crawler/extracting-data/data-extraction-examples/) section of the Algolia docs is the place to learn about extracting custom data from Docusaurus docs.

 ## Enriching the docs with Pinyin metadata